Pushkar3101/Machine-Learning---Data-Science-Projects/README.md

 ## Credit Card Fraud Detection :

 Machine Learning Project to check fraudulent transactions.
 Used dataset creditcard.csv of  nearly 28,500 credit card transactions and multiple unsupervised anomaly detection algorithms, we  identify transactions with a high probability of being credit card fraud.

+## Predicting the Cost of Used Cars

+predicting the cost of used cars hackathon by imarticus. predicting the costs of used cars given the data collected from various sources and distributed across various locations in India.
+Got the accuracy of 89.97%.